 Well, friends, the world is a liar.
 I was miserable.
 I was moving at the speed of light, driven by fear instead of God.
 I talked about how busy I was all the time, like it was a badge of honor, as if busy equaled successful.
 Well, I was successful, all right: I was a pro at covering the bags under my eyes with tons of makeup.
 I was stellar at feeding my ego to try to bandage my shattered soul.
 I was an expert excuse-maker, quick to reply to invitations from friends with, “I have to work.”
 I was so good at being in control that God couldn’t get a word in edgewise.
 I was great at living a happy life online so I could escape from the turmoil in my crumbling marriage.

 Have you ever believed any of the world’s lies about success?
-Read the list below and circle the lies you have believed:
+Read the list below and circle the lies you have believed: - If you are perfect, you will be successful.

-• If you have money, you will be happy.
+- If you have money, you will be happy.

-• If you have fame, you will be loved.
+- If you have fame, you will be loved.

-• If you aren’t the best, you will be a failure.
+- If you aren’t the best, you will be a failure.

-• If you aren’t the best, you will be nothing.
+- If you aren’t the best, you will be nothing.

 What does God’s Word say in contrast to these lies?
 For starters, read Psalm 119:35: